-A Standard part 2 by 2 by 4cm with a volume of 1 cubic centimeter would be 93 Euros ($124).
-A part with the same bounding box and 4 cubic centimeters of volume is 144 Euro ($192).
+A Standard part 2 by 2 by 4 cm with a volume of 1 cubic centimeter would be 93 EUR ($124).
+A part with the same bounding box and 4 cubic centimeters of volume is 144 EUR ($192).

-At i.materialise we’re comitted to letting you make the future.
+At i.materialise we’re committed to letting you make the future.
 We want to work with designers, software developers and inventors to give you the tools you need to design and produce anything you want, exactly as you would like it.
 Things made by you to fit you better, to express you better, to work better, to look better, to be better.
 Things made better for an audience of one, you.
 We want to slowly but surely push back mass manufacturing and replace it with individualized manufacturing.
 Titanium 3D printing is a step in the right direction, many more will follow.
 We will be updating this blog with new developments in 3D printing titanium and other advances in 3D printing technology.
-Follow us on Twitter or Facebook to be kept in the loop on further developments.